Laos

 Laos, officially the Lao People's Democratic Republic (LPDR) (French: République démocratique populaire lao), is a landlocked country in Southeast Asia, bordered by Myanmar (Burma) and China to the northwest, Vietnam to the east, Cambodia to the south, and Thailand to the west.
 Since 1975, it has been ruled by a Marxist and communist government.
 Its population was estimated to be around 6.8 million in July 2014.

 Laos traces its history to the kingdom of Lan Xang, which existed from the 14th to the 18th century when it split into three kingdoms.
-In 1893, it became a French protectorate, with the three kingdoms-Luang Phrabang, Vientiane and Champasak - uniting to form what is now known as Laos.
-It briefly gained independence in 1945 after Japanese occupation, but returned to French rule until it was granted autonomy in 1949.
+In 1893, it became a French protectorate, with the three kingdoms -ang Phrabang, Vientiane, and Champasak - uniting to form what is now known as Laos.
+It briefly gained independence in 1945 after Japanese occupation but returned to French rule until it was granted autonomy in 1949.
 Laos became independent in 1953, with a constitutional monarchy under Sisavang Vong.
-Shortly after independence, a long civil war ended the monarchy, when the Communist Pathet Lao movement came to power in 1975.
+Shortly after independence, a long civil war ended the monarchy when the Communist Pathet Lao movement came to power in 1975.

 Laos is a one-party socialist republic.
-It espouses Marxism and is governed by a single party communist politburo dominated by military generals.
+It espouses Marxism and is governed by a single-party communist politburo dominated by military generals.
 The Socialist Republic of Vietnam and the Vietnam People's Army continue to have significant influence in Laos.
 The capital city is Vientiane.
 Other large cities include Luang Prabang, Savannakhet, and Pakse.
 The official language is Lao.
 Laos is a multi-ethnic country with the politically and culturally dominant Lao people making up approximately 60% of the population, mostly in the lowlands.
-Mon-Khmer groups, the Hmong, and other indigenous hill tribes, accounting for 40% of the population, live in the foothills and mountains.
+Mon-Khmer groups, the Hmong, and other indigenous hill tribes live in the foothills and mountains, accounting for 40% of the population.

-Laos' strategy for development is based on generating electricity from its rivers and selling the power to its neighbors, namely Thailand, China, and Vietnam.
-Its economy is accelerating rapidly with the demands for its metals
+Laos's development strategy is based on generating electricity from its rivers and selling the power to its neighbors, Thailand, China, and Vietnam.
+The country's economy is accelerating rapidly due to the demand for its metals.

 More information is available at [ Wikipedia:Laos ]